AndreiChertkov/teneva_bm/workflow.md

     ```bash
     clear && python test_all.py && python test_ref.py
     ```
+    > Note that, unfortunately, for some benchmarks, the calculation result depends on the computing device used, so tests for checking the match in the reference value, i.e. `test_ref.py`, may fail.

 10. Optionally delete virtual environment at the end of the work:
     ```bash